pierof9/movie_picture/README.md

 ## Continuous Deployment

 1. You need to create a user.
-Go to IAM --> 'piero-cicd'
+Go to IAM --> `github-action-user`
 2. Create the access with Key/Secret pair, and store the credentials.
 3. Create the secrets in GitHub, named:
 - AWS_ACCESS_KEY_ID